spraakbanken/karp-backend/docs/cli/create-resource-config.md

 ## `id` [required]

-Currently not used, but requried to set.
+Currently not used, but required to set.

 ```json
 {